 So, on a boat, the resistance to your traction is at its maximum; whereas at the cable, you’re being pulled at a 35-45° angle, which will both make it super easy to get up on your board, and will help you get massive air time later when you start jumping off kickers or throwing air tricks (more on that down the line!).

-- 9 Best Wakeboard Packages for Beginners to Advanced – Boat & Cable
+- 10 Best Wakeboard with Bindings – Boat & Cable

 - 9 Best Cable Wake Parks in Southeast Asia

 - A Pool Gap in Paradise: Siargao Wake Park, Philippines

 - Balance Boards for Exercise: How to Use an Indoboard